An overview of block Gram-Schmidt methods and their stability properties: Skeleton stability in terms of muscle stability: details

-We remark that the present work is the first to state bounds for $\BMGS \circ \IOnoarg$, despite the ubiquity of $\BMGS \circ \HouseQR$ in practice.
-More precise bounds for particular \IOnoarg remain open, but can be easily derived on a case-by-case basis from the transparent analysis in \cite{JalbyPhilippe1991}.
-We do not think the framework developed by Barlow \cite{Barlow2019} to be suitable for studying \BMGS.
+We remark that, to our knowledge, the present work is the first to state bounds for $\BMGS$ with an unconditionally stable \IOnoarg (such as \HouseQR or \TSQR), despite the ubiquity of $\BMGS \circ \HouseQR$ in practice.
+More precise bounds for particular \IOnoargs remain open, but can be easily derived on a case-by-case basis from the transparent analysis in \cite{JalbyPhilippe1991}.

 Because $\BMGS \circ \HouseQR$ behaves essentially like \MGS, we conjecture that results analogous to those by Paige, Rozlo\v{z}n\'ik, and Strako\v{s} \cite{PaigeRozloznikStrakos2006} hold for block GMRES, which is usually implemented with $\BMGS \circ \HouseQR$.
-To be more specific, it is likely that the loss of orthogonality in $\BMGS \circ \HouseQR$ is tolerable when the end application is the solution of a linear system via the GMRES method.
+To be more specific, the loss of orthogonality in $\BMGS \circ \HouseQR$ is tolerable when the end application is the solution of a linear system via the GMRES method.

-Figure~\ref{fig:bmgs_kappa_plot} demonstrates the $\bigO{\eps} \kappa(\bXX)$ loss of orthogonality for a variety of muscles and their reorthogonalized variants.
-Although we do not observe behavior like \eqref{eq:BMGS_MGS_ortho_bound} here, the \laeuchli and \monomial studies in Sections~\ref{sec:laeuchli} and \ref{sec:monomial} affirm that an unconditionally stable muscle is really necessary for $\bigO{\eps} \kappa(\bXX)$ loss of orthogonality.
+Figure~\ref{fig:bmgs_kappa_plot} demonstrates the \BMGS behavior for a variety of muscles and their reorthogonalized variants again for both standard $\kappa$-plots (left) and \laeuchli $\kappa$-plots (right).
+For the standard $\kappa$-plots, all variants behave the same, giving better orthogonality than indicated by \eqref{eq:BMGS_MGS_ortho_bound}.
+For the \laeuchli $\kappa$-plots, we do observe behavior like \eqref{eq:BMGS_MGS_ortho_bound} here for the \IOnoargs that do not have $\bigO{\eps}$ loss of orthogonality (\CGS, \MGS, and \CholQR).
+Indeed, this example demonstrates that an unconditionally stable muscle is really necessary to guarantee $\bigO{\eps} \kappa(\bXX)$ loss of orthogonality.